According to research from the University of Vermont:

 Which vegetables can grow without sunlight?

 With several vegetables like peppers, tomatoes, and more that love soaking in the sunshine, several others can grow without natural light or as little as 3-6 hours of daylight each day.
-Root vegetables like carrots, potatoes, and beets grow in partial shade, while leafy vegetables like salad greens, spinach, and chard grow well without daylight.
+Root vegetables like carrots, potatoes, and beets grow in partial shade, while leafy salad greens, like, spinach and chard, grow well without daylight.

 Vegetables like arugula, Swiss chard, kale, lettuce, spinach, and root vegetables like carrots, potatoes, radish, beet, cabbage, cauliflower, and many more can grow without sunlight.